Yoo-Sin Pattern – Preview & Insights

 Yoo-Sin Pattern

-Yoo-Sin is a 3rd dan ITF Taekwon-Do pattern containing 68 movements, making it one of the longest tuls in the Chang Hon system.
+Yoo-Sin is a 3rd dan ITF Taekwon-Do pattern containing 68 movements, making it one of the longest tul in the Chang Hon system.
 It demands strong stamina, accurate directional control, and the ability to maintain technical consistency over an extended performance.

-Sample Video
+Video Preview

 In this sample clip, Master Mark Trotter momentarily loses track of the starting direction during a long coaching session on Yoo-Sin.
 It’s a light-hearted but very real reminder of how demanding this pattern can be, particularly when teaching or performing under fatigue.
 Henni Ylimäinen was also unwell on the day, making her perseverance through the session even more commendable.